 Central Campus; located between the 1100 North University Building and Chemistry Building

-Gift of Jagdish C, ‘63 and Saroj ‘68 Janveja in appreciation of the University’s dedicated staff, whose commitment and strength galvanize our never-ending mission.
+Gift of Jagdish Janveja (BA 1963) and Saroj Janveja (BA 1968) in appreciation of the University’s dedicated staff, whose commitment and strength galvanize our never-ending mission.